 Divide your outdoor space up and keep them away from your outdoor furniture.
 Encourage them to use the parts you don’t sit.
 Any shrubs or planting around the periphery of your patio, trim it back and keep it tidy.

 Spiders also hate the smell of anything citrus, so using lemon-scented cleaners and burning citronella candles or torches all help to keep them away from our outdoor furniture.

-That regular wash down of the patio I mentioned earlier, a squirt of lemon washing up liquid in warm water is my go to solution.
-Cheap, simple and it works a treat.
+That regular wash down of the patio I mentioned earlier, a squirt of lemon washing up liquid in warm water is my go-to solution.
+Cheap and simple and it works a treat.

-I will also regularly apply a light coat of car wax to my Lazy Susan set, and whilst I don’t use a lemon scented wax, it definitely helps to further repel them.
+I will also regularly apply a light coat of car wax to my Lazy Susan set, and whilst I don’t use lemon-scented wax, it definitely helps to further repel them.

 In the summer, I will often light a citronella candle or two if the family and I are planning to eat outside, especially if that is likely to run into the evening.
 It not only keeps the spiders away but also any other flying pests away.

 The London Candle Company sell a great range that I would definitely recommend you check out.
 Their bamboo torches and garden candles not only look good but they also keep those pests away.

 5. Spray essential oils on your outdoor furniture

 As I mentioned above, spiders aren’t too keen on mint, rosemary or basil.
 If you don’t want to grow it, then you can purchase an essential oil to replicate it.

 Neals Yard offers all three as an essential oil, just go for the one you want your patio to smell of.
 Add a few drops to a spray bottle filled with water and instant natural repellant.